 Prospective students are warmly invited to email staff to discuss potential projects, so that we can ensure the best fit between staff and students.

-Information about the application process and funding opportunities can be found at the Research courses: MSc, PhD, MPhil page.
+Information about the application process and funding opportunities can be found on the postgraduate study page.

 Staff supervising projects in mathematical finance and stochastic analysis are: